 Some migraine sufferers actually get a warning sign they are about to get a migraine, this is called an aura.
 The following are some types of auras that people may experience: flashes of light, blind spots, difficulty speaking, and tingling in the face or arm.
 These can initially be quite scary as some of these symptoms mimic other rather serious conditions such as heart attack, stroke, and other types of cerebrovascular conditions.
 It is therefore important to rule these out before chalking it up to a migraine.
 If any of these symptoms persist longer than a few hours, immediately seek medical help.

 Let me start off by saying that the causes of migraines are still not exactly clear.
 It is believed that some people who suffer from migraines are more sensitive to their environment or to certain foods.
 These causes are also called triggers.
 Some people have triggers, and some do not.
 For some folks, literally, anything can be a trigger, even things as seemingly benign as chocolate or salt.
-It can also be something in their surroundings, strong scents, perfumes for example.
+It can also be something in their surroundings, strong scents, or perfumes for example.
 Another trigger can be hormone changes in the body.

 Then there are people who do not have triggers at all and the problem is more biomechanical in nature.
 This is where we come in.
 Various types of chronic neck or back pain are potent instigators for migraine headaches.
 Muscles that spasm in the neck and back can cause tension and pressure on the nerves and surrounding vasculature that can directly cause a migraine.
 The aberrant spinal vertebral movement also plays a role in this as fixated joints, especially those in the upper cervical region, will cause muscles to lock down around them even further as they “guard” this dysfunctional joint.

 There are many options to treat migraines.
-We will go over some of those treatments and we will also talk about what we do here at Knoxville Spine and Sport to help treat and also prevent migraines for our patients.
+We will go over some of those treatments and we will also talk about what we do here at Knoxville Spine and Sport to help treat and prevent migraines for our patients.
 Many people use prescriptions to try and control a migraine.
 There are prescriptions that can be taken daily to try and prevent or reduce the number of migraines a person has.

-Another option in the prevention of migraines is being aware of the food or drink that starts a migraine and avoid those things.
+Another option in the prevention of migraines is to be aware of the food or drink that starts a migraine and avoid those things.
 It can be difficult to avoid scents that start migraines but trying to purchase products that are “fragrance-free” can help with that.
 Our Doctors of Chiropractic and Physical Therapists here at Knoxville Spine and Sport are trained in methods that can help reduce or prevent the number of migraines a person has without the use of prescriptions.

 Neck pain sufferers may have restrictions in their neck that prevent them from being able to fully move their head in all directions.
 They may also have some type of nerve entrapment, either by malpositioned vertebrae or by soft tissue that can cause a migraine.
 A chiropractic adjustment will reduce the restrictions and decrease the nerve entrapment to prevent a migraine from starting.
 Regular chiropractic adjustments can be a great drug-free way to prevent migraines or reduce the number of migraines.